AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-03-glassbreakage.md

 &nbsp;
 </div>

 Modules with broken glass need to be replaced [11].
 For minor cracks, resealing may help temporarily [4].
-Addressing glass breakage promptly through detection and repair is essential to maintain the efficiency and reliability of PV systems.

 ## References